arc42/docs.arc42.org-site/_pages/section-10.md

 </div>

-### 10.1 Quality Tree
+### 10.1 Quality Requirements
 <div class="arc42-help" markdown="1">

 ### Content
-The quality tree (as defined in ATAM – Architecture Tradeoff Analysis Method) with quality/evaluation scenarios as leaves.
+The table or tree (as defined in ATAM – Architecture Tradeoff Analysis Method) of quality requirements, with quality/evaluation scenarios as leaves.

 ### Motivation
-The tree structure with priorities provides an overview for a sometimes large number of quality requirements.
+The table or tree structure with priorities provides an overview for a sometimes large number of quality requirements.

 ### Form
 The quality tree is a high-level overview of the quality goals and requirements:

+* a table, containing specific quality requirements
 * tree-like refinement of the term "quality".
 Use "quality" or "usefulness" as a root
 * a mind map with quality categories as main branches